go-kit/go-kit.github.io/_src/faq/index.md

 (This is the [client-side discovery](http://microservices.io/patterns/client-side-discovery.html) pattern.)
 In these situations, package sd will be useful.

-## Which monitoring systems are supported?
+## Observability &mdash; Which monitoring systems are supported?

 Go kit ships with support for modern monitoring systems like [Prometheus](https://prometheus.io) and [InfluxDB](https://influxdata.com/),